dhuhaldosari/pdsnd_github/README.md

 Description:

-Interactive descriptive statistics on bike share system in 3 major cities in the United States; Chicago, New York, and Washington
+Interactive descriptive statistics on bike share system in 3 major cities in the United States; Chicago, New York, and Washington.

 Files used: